poojan/symbiosis.js/README.md

 ======

 An framework agnostic and easily extendible object relational mapping framework for the client-side.
 It handles validation, association (one-to-many, many-to-many) and more.
-See the examples.

 Unit-tests run in karma.
 Build done with gulp.